With Byrd at the South Pole

-With Byrd at the South Pole (1930) is a documentary film about Rear Admiral Richard E. Byrd and his 1st quest to the South Pole beginning at the Little America-Exploration Base.
-The film's soundtrack consists mostly of music and sound effects, with narration read by Floyd Gibbons.
-The film won at the 3rd Academy Awards for Best Cinematography.
+With Byrd at the South Pole (1930) is a part-talkie documentary film about Rear Admiral Richard E. Byrd and his first expedition to the South Pole beginning at the Little America-Exploration Base.
+In addition to sequences with audible dialogue or talking sequences, the film features a synchronized musical score and sound effects along with English intertitles.
+The dialogue sequences consist mainly of narration by Floyd Gibbons.

-The film was the first documentary to win any Oscar and the only one to win cinematography.
+The film won the Academy Award for Best Cinematography at the 3rd Academy Awards.
+It was the first documentary to win any Oscar and is the only one to win cinematography.